vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Klaviyo</h4>

-Klaviyo is an advanced email marketing platform tailored for e-commerce businesses.
+<a href="https://www.klaviyo.com/" role="link" target="_blanck">Klaviyo</a> is an advanced email marketing platform tailored for e-commerce businesses.
 It specializes in creating highly personalized campaigns by leveraging customer data, enabling brands to build deeper connections with their audience.
 With Klaviyo, you can send targeted emails that drive engagement and boost sales.

 If you’re transitioning from generic email tools to a more data-driven platform, Klaviyo’s integration with major e-commerce platforms makes it an ideal choice.
 It is trusted by over 100,000 businesses globally.